-In the 1820s tribal groups from Waikato and Taranaki migrated south, attracted by the opportunity for trade with Europeans around Cook Strait.
-The Taranaki tribes made incursions into Wairarapa as well.
-Many Wairarapa Māori retreated to relatives at Māhia – a journey known as Te heke ki Nukutaurua.
-After the invaders had been repelled in the early 1840s, locals returned to Wairarapa.
+In the 1820s tribal groups from Waikato and Taranaki migrated south, attracted by the opportunity to trade with Europeans around Cook Strait.
+The Taranaki tribes then made incursions into Wairarapa.
+Many Wairarapa Māori sought sanctuary with relatives at Māhia – a journey known as Te heke ki Nukutaurua.
+After the invaders were repelled in the early 1840s, locals returned to Wairarapa.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.